 “Our hearts go out to the Eimers family.
 Words cannot begin to express our sympathies.
 Losing a 17-year-old child is devastating, especially in such a tragic way.
 When I learned about the local connection to Hannah I immediately took action to help the family bring something positive out of their loved one’s tragic passing.
 New York should be proactive so that a similar tragedy doesn’t occur here,” said Senator Young.

-The Full article can be read here.
+The full article can be read at the Observer.